 Long-term use of prescription opioids — even when taken as prescribed by a doctor — also carries risks.
 These include heart and breathing problems, opioid misuse, and opioid use disorder.

 Abuse-deterrent opioids may reduce the number of pills that end up in the wrong hands.
 But they won’t reduce the potential physical effects.

 Fiellin pointed to another area that would have a large impact — making sure that people with an opioid use disorder have “consistent and ready access to evidence-based treatments, such as buprenorphine or methadone, or even extended-release naltrexone.”

 This is important because people who are already using illegal opioids such as heroin or fentanyl won’t be helped by the introduction of abuse-deterrent prescription opioids.

 As well, when ADF opioids show up on the market — and the non-ADF opioids become scarcer — people may transition to heroin, fentanyl, or other illegal opioids.
-This was seen when the ADF version of OxyContin was introduced in 2010.
+This was seen when the

 At the root of the epidemic — or one of many roots — is that we need better ways to treat chronic pain.
 We also need to recognize that opioids aren’t the only option available to doctors and patients.